MatisseBE/LARA-Configurator/README.md

 Please also make sure that your file only contains areas of your vACC.
 Upload the geojson file to github to check quickly!

+## Problems
+If you encounter problems, please create an issue.

+If the functions from basic_functions ("clean_up" and ...) are missing, make sure you have cloned the whole repository as these functions can be found in LARA-configurator/extra_functions/basic_functions.py